There’s something called affect phobia– and we all have it to different extents.

 Then, because our nervous systems move into various states of affect phobia to protect us from feeling badly, we can see if there’s room to thank them for looking out for us.
 Thank you for looking out for me.
 You felt I needed protection, and you went on autopilot to protect me from unpleasant feelings.
 We can let them know we are no longer needing them; that we feel safe and courageous enough to be with and move through the feeling.
 I’m ready to release some of you.
 I’m able to recognize this feeling without it overwhelming me.

 Next, we can apply gentle curiosity to the feeling.
 What is this fear responding to?
 Where is this fear coming from?
+Is this a familiar feeling?
 What purpose does fear have here?
 What is fear protecting me from?
 Is this fear serving me right now?

-Finally, we can offer some emotional salve of compassion, validation, and understanding.
-It’s alright to feel fear.
-I am safe.
-What do you [the fear] need right now?
-By allowing our selves to greet the feeling, become aware of it, allow it to be present, and be curious about it, the feeling itself begins to have less grip on us.
+Finally, we can offer compassion, validation, and re-patterning.
+It’s understandable to feel this fear.
+I’m choosing to utilize new tools and ways of thinking that remind me that I am safe.
+What does this need right now?
+By allowing our selves to acknowledge the feeling, allow it to be present, and be curious about it, the feeling itself begins to have less grip on us, and we can utilize new skills to come back to being present and engaged.

 The recently passed Buddhist monk Thich Nhat Hhanh once said, “The art of happiness is also the art of suffering well”.
 We can begin, ever so slowly and with ample safety, to notice suffering.
 Begin this practice with something small– nothing activating or traumatic.
-You may want to try this in the safe guidance or company of a therapist, healer, friend, partner, pet, sacred object, or nature.
-Most of all, be in the company of your own compassion for yourself.
+You may want to try this in the safe presence of a therapist, trusted friend, partner, pet, or nature.
+Most of all, be in the company of your own compassion towards your self.

 Start small, go slowly, and be kind and gentle to your self.